gloveboxes/ai-tour-maas-demo-15-minutes-max/README.md

 ## Considerations

 - Reproducible.
-Models that are generally available.
+Models selected for the demo should be generally available for your subscription.
 - Model availability
   - To keep simple, two models Mistral and Phi 3
     - Requires two Hubs